Lazic War: War

 Those calls were answered that year by the Persian king Khosrow I, who entered Lazica, captured the Byzantine main stronghold of Petra, and established another protectorate over the country.
-Khosrow I retreats to Persia a year later after an abortive invasion of Commagene.
-In 543, a Roman invasion of Armenia was defeated by a small Persian force at Anglon, and Khosrow I unsuccessfully besieges Edessa in Mesopotamia a year later.
-A peace treaty is signed in 545.
+Khosrow I retreated to Persia a year later after an abortive invasion of Commagene.
+In 543, a Roman invasion of Armenia was defeated by a small Persian force at Anglon, and Khosrow I unsuccessfully besieged Edessa in Mesopotamia a year later.
+A peace treaty was signed in 545.

 In Lazica, Khosrow I's attempt to establish direct Persian control over the country and the missionary zeal of the Zoroastrian priests soon caused discontent in Christian Lazica and King Gubazes revolted in 548, this time against the Persians.
-Gubazes II requested aid from Emperor Justinian I and brought Alans and Sabirs to an alliance.
-Justinian sent 7,000 Roman and 1,000 Tzani (relatives of the Lazs) auxiliaries under Dagisthaeus to assist Gubazes, and besieged the Petra fortress, but faced tough resistance from its heavily outnumbered garrison.
+Gubazes II requested aid from Emperor Justinian I and allied with the Alans and Sabirs.
+Justinian sent 7,000 Roman and 1,000 Tzani (relatives of the Lazes) auxiliaries under Dagisthaeus to assist Gubazes and besieged the fortress of Petra but faced tough resistance from its heavily outnumbered garrison.
 Persian reinforcements under Mihr-Mihroe defeated a small Byzantine force guarding the mountain passes and then relieved the besieged Petra.
 Lacking enough supplies, Mihr-Mihroe garrisoned 3,000 men in the fortress and marched to Armenia leaving 5,000 soldiers to supply Petra.
 This force was destroyed by Dagisthaeus at the Phasis river in 549.
 The next Persian offensive also proved to be unsuccessful with the commander Chorianes killed in a decisive battle at the river Hippis (now the Tskhenistskali).
 Nevertheless, the Persians manage to resupply Petra.
-The new Byzantine commander Bessas quelled a pro-Persian revolt of the Abasgi tribe, took and dismantled the fort of Petra after a lengthy siege and fierce fighting as Mihr-Mihroe didn't arrive in time.
-The latter unsuccessfully diverts his force against Archaeopolis in 551 as many of his men are lost due to a lack of supplies.
-However, the latter was unopposed elsewhere in the field and managed to capture Cotais and the Uthimereos fortress blocking the important roads to the highland regions of Scymnia and Souania, which were also captured by him later.
+The new Byzantine commander Bessas quelled a pro-Persian revolt of the Abasgi tribe, took and dismantled the fort of Petra after a lengthy siege and fierce fighting as Mihr-Mihroe did not arrive in time.
+The latter unsuccessfully diverted his force against Archaeopolis in 551 as many of his men were lost due to a lack of supplies.
+However, the latter was unopposed elsewhere in the field and managed to capture Cotais and the fortress of Uthimereos, blocking the important roads to the highland regions of Scymnia and Souania, which were also captured by him later.
 In the summer of 555, he dislodged a superior Byzantine-Lazic force at Telephis and Ollaria by stratagem and forced them to retreat to Nesos.
-Nachoragan replaced Mihr-Mihroe as the latter died of illness shortly after.
+Mihr-Mihroe died of illness shortly after and was replaced by Nachoragan.